SpectralJager/SpectrumBlog/content/posts/programming/overview-of-networked-systems.md

 - Content delivery network (CDN)
 - Open system interconnection (OSI)
 - Protocols are rules and procured that determine the format and order of data sent over a network
-- Transmission control protocol (TPC)
+- Transmission control protocol (TCP)
 - OSI layers
 	7. Applicaton layer
     6. Presentation layer, preper data for network layer and present data for application layer